Itsuka Kitto...

-"Itsuka Kitto..." (いつかきっと…) is the debut single by Atsushi, the lead singer of the popular Japanese band Exile.
+"Itsuka Kitto..." (いつかきっと…) is the debut single by Atsushi, the lead singer of the J-pop group EXILE.
 It was released on September 14, 2011 as a "double A-side" along with Exile's 36th single called Rising Sun / Itsuka Kitto...
 (Rising Sun / いつかきっと…).
 The single debuted at #1 on the RIAJ's Digital Tracks Chart and #1 on the Oricon Charts with first-week physical sales of 234,846.
 "Itsuka Kitto" has also gained popularity as the theme song for the TV Asahi drama, “Hi wa Mata Noboru“.
 The song was written by Atsushi Sato, Matthew Tishler and Andrew Ang.

 "Itsuka Kitto..." has since become the #14 highest-selling single in Japan for 2011, with 305,001 physical sales.
 It was included on the Exile/Exile Atsushi album Exile Japan/Solo released on January 1, 2012.